10 Things You Must Do As You Enter Your Cruise Cabin

 5. Check that everything is working

 The lights, television, bathroom flush, and shower.
-By doing a check right away, if there is something wrong you can report it to have it fixed.
+Checking right away means that if something isn’t right, you can report it and get it fixed quickly.

 6. Wipe some of the dirtiest things